Rinal-Dev02/VoilaCrawler3/README.md

 go run . test --debug --pretty --target "https://www.asos.com"
 ```

-to do local test with current spider.
+to do local test with current spider. the is an inner checker for Product.

 ### TODO